Overview of Colorado Taxes

-The state income tax in Colorado is assessed at a flat rate of 4.63%, which means that everyone in Colorado pays that same rate, regardless of income level.
-There are seven other states with a flat income tax.
-Among these states, Colorado’s rate ranks about in the middle of the pack.
+The state income tax in Colorado is assessed at a flat rate of 4.63%, which means that everyone in Colorado pays that same rate, regardless of their income level.
+There are eight other states with a flat income tax.
+Among these states, Colorado’s rate ranks in about the middle of the pack.
 Colorado’s income tax is also fairly average when compared to the top rate of those states with a progressive income tax.

 That 4.63% applies to Colorado taxable income, which is equal to federal taxable income.
 This means that taxpayers who do not itemize deductions on their federal income tax return do not have the option to do so on their state return; conversely, taxpayers who do itemize deductions federally must claim the same deductions on their state return.

 Colorado Tax Credits